danmayer/coverband/README.md

 ### Redis Hash Store

 Coverband on very high volume sites with many server processes reporting can have a race condition which can cause hit counts to be inaccurate.
 To resolve the race condition and reduce Ruby memory overhead we have introduced a new Redis storage option.
 This moves the some of the work from the Ruby processes to Redis.
-It is worth noting because of this, it has a larger demands on the Redis server.
+It is worth noting because of this, it has larger demands on the Redis server.
 So adjust your Redis instance accordingly.
 To help reduce the extra redis load you can also change the background reporting frequency.

-- Use a dedicated coverband redis instance: `config.store = Coverband::Adapters::HashRedisStore.new(Redis.new(url: redis_url))`
+- Use a dedicated Coverband redis instance: `config.store = Coverband::Adapters::HashRedisStore.new(Redis.new(url: redis_url))`
 - Adjust from default 30s reporting `config.background_reporting_sleep_seconds = 120`

 See more discussion [here](https://github.com/danmayer/coverband/issues/384).

 ### Clear Coverage

-Now that Coverband uses MD5 hashes there should be no reason to manually clear coverage unless one is testing, changing versions, possibly debugging Coverband itself.
+Now that Coverband uses MD5 hashes there should be no reason to manually clear coverage unless one is testing, changing versions, or possibly debugging Coverband itself.

 `rake coverband:clear`